+All boats equipped with gasoline engines are required by the U.S. Coast Guard to have anti-siphon valves.
 The fuel delivery lines are equipped with anti-siphon valves where the lines attach to the fuel tanks.
 These valves help prevent gasoline from siphoning out of the fuel tank should a line rupture.
-All boats equipped with gasoline engines are required to have anti-siphon valves by the U.S. Coast Guard.

 DO NOT remove anti-siphon valves from system.
-Anti-siphon valves prevent fuel from flowing into bilge should a fuel hose or fitting leak.
+Anti-siphon valves prevent fuel from flowing into the bilge should a fuel hose or fitting leak.
 If the valve becomes clogged, clean and reinstall or replace it.